gvwilson/sdxpy/src/layout/index.md

 ## Positioning {: #layout-position}

-Once we know how big cells are we can figure out where to put them.
+Once we know how big cells are, we can figure out where to put them.
-Suppose we start with the upper left corner of the browser: upper because we lay out the page top-to-bottom and left because we are doing left-to-right layout.
+Suppose we start with the upper-left corner of the browser: upper because we lay out the page top-to-bottom and left because we are doing left-to-right layout.
 If the cell is a block, we place it there.